Rise in COVID leads to plasma shortage

 Of course, 2020 is far from any normal year.

-In just the past month alone, the demand for the specialized plasma has increased by about 50%, according to Versiti Public Relations Specialist Zach Warren.
+In just the past month alone, the demand for the specialized plasma has increased by about 50%, according to Zach Warren, public relations specialist for Versiti, which operates blood collection centers in Wisconsin, Illinois, Michigan and Indiana.

 And with each passing day, that demand certainly isn’t going anywhere.